-International travelers can enter Puerto Rico either by providing proof of vaccination.
+International travelers no longer need proof of vaccination to enter Puerto Rico.
 In March 2022, Puerto Rico dropped its mask mandate.
-Masks are still recommended for many people and situations.
+Masks may still be recommended for many people and situations.

 Puerto Rico used to require proof of vaccination to enter restaurants, concert halls, and theaters.
 As of March 2022, those requirements are also dropped (at least at the island level).
 I recommend following the Health Department of Puerto Rico Website and the CDC to keep up to date with the evolving situation of the country.